-Fidelis will provide the UIC Director with the opportunity to witness all logging and testing activities associated with the drilling and testing of the injection well.
-Fidelis will submit an initial schedule of such activities to the UIC Director 30 days prior to conducting the first test or as well conditions allow.
+Cleco Power, LLC will provide the UIC Director with the opportunity to witness all logging and testing activities associated with the drilling and testing of the injection well.
+Cleco Power, LLC will submit a schedule of such activities to the UIC Director 30 days prior to conducting the first test and submit any changes to the schedule 30 days prior to the next scheduled test.

-Figure 5-3 and Table 5-4 provide a tentative schedule based on the number of days to complete each task.
+Figure 5-3 and Table 5-4 provide a tentative schedule based on the numbers of days to complete each task.
 It is anticipated that the drilling schedule will be updated once the Class VI permit is received.